philipm15/CCL1/README.md

   have smooth movement.
 This was difficult to implement and required a lot of tweaking.
 I ended up using linear interpolation to make the movement feel smooth.
 This works for the game because the players moves automatically and only controls the direction, but it would not work for a game where the player has to move manually.
+- **Creating Assets:** Creating custom sprites and animations was very time-consuming even tho I used a free template.
+  Pixel Art is hard.

 ### Lessons Learned: